What Michigan Auto insurance covers

 - $10,000 for property damage in another state.

-These limits are shown as 20/40/10 on your policy.
+These limits will display as 20/40/10 on your policy.
 If there is a lawsuit against you, the court could award a judgment for more than these limits.
 The judgment will usually depend on the severity of the accident and the assets that you have available.
 You should carry higher liability limits than the state minimum.
-Discuss this with a local Michigan insurance agent to see what coverage might be right for you; these limits can go as high as 1 million/1million/1 million.
+Effective July 1, 2020, Michigan will require 250000/500000 limits, but you can sign a waiver to lower them to 50000/100000.

 Property Protection Insurance (PPI)